leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/collada.rst

    This option ensures that the Geometry nodes and the Object nodes are both exported in alphabetical order.

 Keep Bind Info
-   When a rig is imported to Blender, then the rig's bind pose will be used as Blender's rest pose.
+   When a rig is imported to Blender, the rig's bind pose will be used as Blender's rest pose.
    So all Matrix information of the original rest pose is lost.
    But in some cases you may want to preserve the original rig information.
-   The new option *Keep Bind Info* checks each bone for having two arrays:
+   This option checks each bone for having two arrays:

    - ``rest_mat`` -- an array of 16 floats which represent the bone's original rest-pose matrix.
    - ``bind_mat`` -- an array of 16 floats which represent the bone's original bind-pose matrix.